Choosing a Ha Long Bay Budget Tour

 Alternatively, I decided to book my Ha Long Bay on a budget adventure with Ocean Tours.
 They have two options, a Ha Long Bay Cocktail Cruise or a Ha Long Bay Adventure Cruise.
 I decided to go with the cocktail cruise option, as in contrast to the name, a lot of reviews seemed that this wasn’t a booze cruise, more just a few chill drinks and relaxing vibes.

 I felt I would get the most value for money, and having found a promo code online, a managed to book a three day, two night excursion for $115.00.
 Though, looking now that promo code seems to be invalid.
-Alternatively, if you are staying at Chien Hostel or Hanoi Rocks Hostel they generally do a special deal if you book directly through them.
-For example, a free nights stay or a free meal).
+Alternatively, if you are staying at Chien Hostel or Hanoi Rocks Hostel they generally do a special deal if you book directly through them (a free nights stay or a free meal).
 Otherwise check out Halong Hub for many online details on a variety of cruise options.

 Checking out the current prices online it seems to cost $99.00 for a two day, one night cocktail cruise or $149.00 for the three day, two night cocktail cruise.